-Tuition covers all expenses such as textbooks, manuals, media, production materials, lab fees, technology fees, and other associated costs except as noted.
-The only additional fee is the cost of the LaunchBox package.
-The LaunchBox is an institutional fee separate from tuition at a discounted rate from Apple and other software and hardware providers.
+Tuition covers all expenses such as textbooks, manuals, media, production materials, lab fees, technology fees, Project LaunchBox and all associated hardware and software, and other costs except as noted.

 Here are the basics.
 You must: 1.
 Be a U.S. citizen or eligible non-citizen with a social security number.
 2. Be registered with the Selective Service (if you're a male over the age of 18).
 3. Be able to present a standard high school diploma or equivalent degree (GED).
 4. Not owe a refund on any previous government grants, taxes, or be in default on any previous government loans.
 5. Enroll in one of Full Sail's degree programs.